OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 # Typical scenario

-An institution -- typically a university, a national lab, a transnational research infrastructure such [European XFEL](http://xfel.eu), or transational infrastructure provider like [EGI](http://egi.eu) -- wishes to provide its members and users with a Jupyter service.
+An institution -- typically a university, a national lab, a transnational research infrastructure such as the [European XFEL](http://xfel.eu), or transational infrastructure provider like [EGI](http://egi.eu) -- wishes to provide its members and users with a Jupyter service.